Jayanaka-98/jayanaka-98.github.io/README copy.md

 ]
 ```

-- Surprisingly it did not reproduce the error.
-- However, as this map is quite simple I asked for a harder map.
+Surprisingly it did not reproduce the map size error.
+However, as this map is quite simple a harder map was requested.

-#### Prompt 5 :
+### Prompt 5 :
-- Give me a harder map
+    Give me a harder map

-ChatGPT:
+#### ChatGPT:
 - Creating a more challenging map involves adjusting the placement and density of walls, enemies, and the player.
 Here's a map with a more intricate layout:

 ```python